PrasannS/corpustaskcomplexity/REPRODUCING.md

 `--bundle data/` grades the ladders you built in step 1.
 Two rules that keep numbers comparable:

-- **Score both arms with the same backend.** The reference grid was vLLM-scored, and native-vs-vLLM drift has been measured at ~0.08 f1 on contradiction@2k — larger than the eval's standard error.
 - Quote every number with its `eval_size` and standard error, and never across bundles.

 vLLM specifics (including the serving-copy requirement for olmo-exported Qwen3.5 checkpoints)